carterbox/release-archive-with-hash/README.md

 regardless of GitHub's source downloads cache invalidation schedule) and a text file containing the hash of the archive.

+This action requires an access token with the "read and write" repository "contents" permission because the action adds new files to a release.
+In the example below, this token is added to the repository secrets with the name "AUTO_ARCHIVE_TOKEN".

 ```yaml
 name: Upload a source archive and hash at every tagged release